lextoumbourou/notes/notes/reference/papers/mixtral-of-experts.md

 ![Figure 2](../../_media/mixtral-of-experts-fig2.png)
 Mixtral is particularly strong in mathematical and coding tasks, significantly surpassing Llama 2 70B.

-Comparison with Other Models:

-* **MMLU and MT Bench**: Mixtral performs similarly or better than GPT-3.5 on MMLU and MT Bench despite its smaller size.
-    * Although some differences in evaluation protocols between Mixtral and Llama 2 may affect direct comparisons.
+**MMLU and MT Bench**: Mixtral performs similarly or better than GPT-3.5 on MMLU and MT Bench despite its smaller size.
+Although some differences in evaluation protocols between Mixtral and Llama 2 may affect direct comparisons.

-* **Multilingual Proficiency**: Mixtral significantly outperforms Llama 2 70B in French, German, Spanish, and Italian, demonstrating its strong multilingual capabilities.
+**Multilingual Proficiency**: Mixtral significantly outperforms Llama 2 70B in French, German, Spanish, and Italian, demonstrating its strong multilingual capabilities.

-* **Long Context Handling**: Mixtral can effectively process long sequences, achieving 100% accuracy on the passkey retrieval task regardless of context length or passkey position.
+**Long Context Handling**: Mixtral can effectively process long sequences, achieving 100% accuracy on the passkey retrieval task regardless of context length or passkey position.

-* **Bias Mitigation**: Compared to Llama 2, Mixtral exhibits less bias on the BBQ and BOLD benchmarks, indicating improved fairness and reduced bias in its responses.
+**Bias Mitigation**: Compared to Llama 2, Mixtral exhibits less bias on the BBQ and BOLD benchmarks, indicating improved fairness and reduced bias in its responses.

-* **Positive Sentiment**: Mixtral consistently displays more positive sentiments than Llama 2, suggesting a more optimistic and encouraging tone in its generated text.
+**Positive Sentiment**: Mixtral consistently displays more positive sentiments than Llama 2, suggesting a more optimistic and encouraging tone in its generated text.